Intermittent Fasting Can Be Dangerous For Some People. Here's Exactly What You Need To Know

 1. Food sensitivities.

 Even with the best-designed plan, gluten, dairy, soy, artificial sweeteners, and other food sensitivities could creep into your diet.
-Studies show non-celiac gluten sensitivities, for instance, can create gut and brain problems.
+Studies show non-celiac gluten sensitivities, for instance, can create3 gut and brain problems.
 That "little dietary leeway" IF provides means these things can easily add up to create leaky gut, weight loss resistance, inflammation, and other problems.
 IF does not give you license to eat whatever you want during grazing hours, and those problem foods could become roadblocks.
 Regardless of whether patients are doing IF, I strongly recommend they remove dairy, gluten, and other highly reactive foods from their diet.

 2. Gut issues.